TABLE OF CONTENTS

 50.4 x 26.7 x 19.8

-Key takeaway from the comparison above, there are no real differences between these 3 scooters except price.
+The key takeaway from the comparison above, there are no real differences between these 3 scooters except price and the slight difference in the use of tires.
 Before you go attacking my numbers above those are the numbers stated by each company and some are just plain wrong.

 Let me explain.

 Nope, they probably just had a hard time with the quick maths.
 I talked to my contact Jason over at E-wheels and he quickly acknowledged that my speculations were correct.

 Long story short, all models being equipped with the high capacity battery from LG use LG MH1 3.2Ah cells.
 They are configured in the same fashion.
 14 cells in series with 7 parallels providing you with a battery pack with 98pcs of 18650 cells.
 Multiply the number of parallels with the total ampere-hours of each parallel and you get the total ampere-hour, 7p x 3.2Ah = 22.4Ah.